Skip to Main Site Navigation Skip to Content Skip to Footer

 • One member from the Curriculum Committee(nonvoting)

-• The Instructional Faculty Development Committee serves as a central body for guiding faculty development throughout the University and shall: receive and interpret information and data from faculty development stakeholders at the University, including the Center for Instructional Technology, the Assessment Coordinator, the Center for Teaching, Learning & Assessment, the Strategic Planning Committee, students, departments/disciplines, and others; Provide guidance to the Director of the Center for Teaching, Learning, and Assessment regarding the needed areas of development that should be offered each year as part of an annual faculty development planning cycle; Provide advice to the Office of the Provost regarding the disbursement of AAUP funds designated for faculty development and retraining, in accordance with the CSU-AAUP Collective Bargaining Agreement; Make recommendations regarding the use of other discretionary faculty development funds that become available; and Provide advice to the Deans’ offices on special calls or areas of focus for summer curriculum development awards.
+• The Instructional Faculty Development Committee serves as a central body for guiding faculty development throughout the University and shall: receive and interpret information and data from faculty development stakeholders at the University, including the Center for Instructional Technology, the Assessment Coordinator, the Center for Teaching, Learning & Assessment, the Strategic Planning Committee, students, departments/disciplines, and others; Provide guidance to the Director of the Center for Teaching, Learning, and Assessment regarding the needed areas of development that should be offered each year as part of an annual faculty development planning cycle; Provide advice to the Office of the Provost regarding the disbursement of AAUP funds designated for faculty development and retraining, in accordance with the CSU-AAUP Collective Bargaining Agreement; Make recommendations regarding the use of other discretionary faculty development funds that become available; provide advice to the Deans’ offices on special calls or areas of focus for summer curriculum development awards and provide advice to the Dean’s offices regarding the disbursement of summer curriculum development grants

 Membership shall consist of eight members of the full-time Instructional Faculty.
 There shall be six regular voting members: Five members from the full-time Instructional Faculty, with at least one member from Arts and Sciences, and one from Education and Professional Studies, and one from the full-time non-teaching Instructional Faculty.
 There shall also be two alternate members from the full-time Instructional Faculty to take the place of a regular member when required, one non-voting Student Government Association representative, and two non-voting members, ex officio: Director of the Center for Teaching, Learning, and Assessment, one representative from the Center for Instructional Technology.
 There cannot be more than one member from any academic department or more than one member of the non-teaching Instructional Faculty (i.e., Librarians, Counselors, Coaches, Athletic Trainers).